lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 * probability based method

 ## Vocabulary
-* tf-idf : a way to weight the words
+* tf-idf : a way to weight the words.
+Term Frequency: how many times the word appears.
+Inverse Document Frequency: to prevent top word from being "the," changes the previously-created term-document matrix to weight terms based on how rare they are in the overall set of documents.
+* LSA
-* LSA/LDA
+* LDA
 * MDS (Multidimensional Scaling)
 * Type: word (in CS)
 * Token: ocurrance of a word (in CS)